Carthus

 Supplementary pyromancy appropriate for Carthus, which was made up of the curved swords of swordsmen.

 It was only Carthus that had warriors wielding both the sword and the flame, prompting them to combine the two — we see this at work with its similar use of flame arrows.
 This may even be a direct result of events in DS2.
-Though all the Jugo pyromancers that DS2 introduces us to are women, the desert pyromancer set of DS3 makes it clear that such sorcerers were only “mostly” of the feminine persuasion.
+Though all Jugo pyromancers that DS2 introduces us to are women, the desert pyromancer set of DS3 makes it clear that such sorcerers were only “mostly” of the feminine persuasion.
 And considering that so many of these women moved to Earthen Peak in DS2, that male minority may have since become the majority, a majority less likely to rely on having a captivating physical appearance over more conventional tools of combat.
 And with so many desert pyromancers lost from the homeland, many more would have to take their place, even if they had been primarily swordsmen rather than sorcerers.
 In short, the massive exodus of female pyromancers from Jugo and need to replenish their ranks may well have the sowed the seeds for Carthus to develop Flame Weapon among other such unseen but practical pyromancies.

-These seeds were of course fertilized by Carthus’ aggressive culture.
+These seeds were, of course, fertilized by Carthus’ aggressive culture.
 Even assuming that it derived from the existing warrior spirit found in Jugo, Carthus took it a step further.
 The pyromancy kept as its most closely guarded secret was Carthus Beacon.
 Unlike the prior two spells, it not only served to maximize a Carthus soldier’s lethality, increasing the damage dealt by the chain of attacks common to their swordplay, but also served as a signal fire.
 Whenever a Carthus pyromancer was seen enveloping themselves in the spell’s peculiar flame, its armies and their commanders understood it to mean that they were to begin the attack, hence the Japanese for “beacon” is “signal fire”. (烽火) The result was them suddenly and aggressively sweeping across the land like a fire, without the enemy receiving any forewarning.
 Attentive minds may even note the efficiency of making a preparatory exercise their signal.

 Pyromancy of Carthus, country of sand.
 Its most secret thing.